What is the difference between probate and letters of administration?

 Once the Court makes a Grant of Probate, the Executor named in the Will of the deceased is able to administer the Estate.
-The administration of the Estate includes gathering in the assets of the deceased Estate, paying the funeral costs and other debts of the Estate and then, distributing the assets left in the Estate to the beneficiaries named in the Will.
-The Executors are also in charge of handling any challenges to the Will of the deceased, such as family provision claims or claims that the deceased’s Will is not valid.
+The administration of the Estate includes gathering assets of the deceased Estate, paying the funeral costs and other debts of the Estate.
+The Executor will then distribute the remaining assets to the beneficiaries named in the Will.
+The Executors are also in charge of handling any challenges to the Will, such as family provision claims or claims that the deceased’s Will is not valid.

 Letters of Administration also refers to an application made to the Supreme Court of NSW, where the Will of the deceased cannot be located or where there is a Will, but no Executor named in the Will or the Executor named has died or is unable to act as Executor.